abhiTronix/vidgear/docs/gears/netgear/advanced/compression.md

 ## Overview

-NetGear API supports real-time **JPEG Frame Compression** capabilities for optimizing performance significantly while sending frames over the network.
+NetGear API enables real-time **JPEG Frame Compression** capabilities for optimizing performance significantly while sending frames over the network.

-For enabling Frame Compression, NetGear uses powerful [`simplejpeg`](https://gitlab.com/jfolz/simplejpeg) library at its backend that is based on recent versions of [libjpeg-turbo](https://libjpeg-turbo.org/) JPEG image codec to accelerate baseline JPEG compression and decompression on x86, x86-64, Arm, and PowerPC systems.
-NetGear API employs its exposed `decode_jpeg` and `encode_jpeg` methods to encode video-frames before sending it at Server's end, and cleverly decode it at the Client's end, thereby leveraging performance in real-time at cost of minor loss in quality.
+For enabling Frame Compression, NetGear uses powerful [`simplejpeg`](https://gitlab.com/jfolz/simplejpeg) library at its backend, which is based on recent versions of [libjpeg-turbo](https://libjpeg-turbo.org/) JPEG image codec, to accelerate baseline JPEG compression and decompression on all modern systems.
+NetGear API employs its exposed `decode_jpeg` and `encode_jpeg` methods to encode video-frames to [JFIF](https://en.wikipedia.org/wiki/JPEG_File_Interchange_Format) format  before sending it at Server, and cleverly decode it at the Client(s) all in real-time, thereby leveraging performance at cost of minor loss in frame quality.

-Frame Compression is enabled by default in NetGear, and can be easily controlled through `jpeg_compression_quality`, `jpeg_compression_fastdct`, `jpeg_compression_fastupsample` like attributes of its [`option`](#supported-attributes) dictionary parameter during initialization.
+Frame Compression is enabled by default in NetGear, and can be easily controlled through `jpeg_compression_quality`, `jpeg_compression_fastdct`, `jpeg_compression_fastupsample` like attributes of its [`options`](../../params/#options) dictionary parameter during initialization.

 &nbsp;

 !!! info "Useful Information about Frame Compression"

-    * Attribute `jpeg_compression` can also be used to disable Frame Compression in NetGear.
+    * Frame Compression is enabled by default in NetGear along with fast dct and compression-quality at 90%.
-    * Frame Compression is enabled by default in NetGear with fast dct and quality at 90%.
+    * Exclusive [`jpeg_compression`](#supported-attributes) attribute can also be used to disable Frame Compression.
-    * Frame Compression can leverage performance up-to 5-10% with `jpeg_compression_fastdct` and `jpeg_compression_fastupsample` attributes.
+    * Frame Compression can leverage performance up-to 5-10% with exclusive [performance attributes](#performance-attributes).
-    * Frame Compression is compatible with any messaging pattern and exclusive modes.
+    * Frame Compression is compatible with all messaging pattern and modes.

-!!! warning "If Frame Compression is enabled at Server, then Client will automatically enforces Frame Compression even if it is disabled."
+!!! warning "Frame Compression is primarily controlled by Server end.
+That means, if Frame Compression is enabled at Server, then Client(s) will automatically enforce the Frame Compression with defined performance attributes.
+Otherwise if it is disabled, then Client(s) disables it too."

 &nbsp;

 ## Supported Attributes

-For implementing Frame Compression, NetGear API currently provide following attribute for its [`option`](../../params/#options) dictionary parameter to leverage performance with Frame Compression:
+For implementing Frame Compression, NetGear API currently provide following attribute for its [`options`](../../params/#options) dictionary parameter to leverage performance with Frame Compression:

 * `jpeg_compression` _(bool)_: This attribute can be used to activate(if True)/deactivate(if False) Frame Compression.
 Its default value is also `True`, and its usage is as follows: